markhogue/radsafer/README.md

 Correct for a mismatch between the *source calibration* of a *counting system* and the item being measured.
 A significant factor in the counting efficiency is the solid angle from the source to the detector.
+You can also check for the impact of an item not being centered with the detector.

 Example: You are counting an air sample with an active collection diameter of 45 mm, your detector has a radius of 25 mm and there is a